AdobeDocs/marketo-learn.en/help/fundamentals/migrating-to-adobe-identity-management.md

 * Marketo Engage subscription(s) must be in the same organization as Dynamic Chat, a native conversation automation tool integrated with Marketo Engage.

-* If you have questions or concerns regarding the Admin Console that Marketo Engage will be added to, please contact Adobe Support at `marketocares@marketo.com` and CC us.
+* If you have questions or concerns regarding the Admin Console, please contact Adobe Support at `marketocares@marketo.com` and CC us.

 `2.` Be on the lookout for an email from Adobe with the subject line "Action required to manage user access to Adobe Marketo Engage `[Package Tier]`."
 This email was sent after Marketo Engage licenses were provisioned on our Admin Console.
 Only System Administrators will receive this email.
 Please inform us promptly when you receive it.